 When it comes to improving the Oregon camping experience there's no one fix.
-I collected input from various sources including a wide spread survey to hear what most people deemed an issue for the quality of their experience.
-The following items are components I found to be the most important to tackle to ensure the greatest impact of my project.
+Over a nine month process I compiled research from studies, books, and consumer input that then influenced my sketches and modeling both physical and digital.
+I collected consumer input from various sources including a wide spread survey on what most people deemed an issue for the quality of their experience.
+Below are components I found to be the most important to tackle to ensure the greatest impact of my project.

 My goal was to design a campsite that maximizes the quality of the user’s experience.
 Specially designed platforms and native plants minimize standing water in the site.
 Dense tree coverage increases shade.
 Extra space and dense shrubbery aid in ambient noise reduction.
-This project explores a set of principles that can be adjusted for the setting of each different campground.
+This project explores a set of principles that can be adjusted for the settings of various regions.

 The design of this campsite calls for smooth, dry, level ground to aid in a safe and pleasant experience for everyone including older visitors who are more prone to reduced lower-body mobility.
 The largest demographic of campers is the Baby Boomer generation.
 This generation of people is in their 60s and 70s which is the age range when physical disabilities begin to develop due to aging, most commonly in the lower body.
 I designed my campsites to remain as accessible to this demographic as possible.